folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ## Components

-All the components described here are "local", i.e.. part of this module.
-It may also be possible to use components from other modules -- most importantly, from utlity modules that act as a library of re-usable components.
+All the components described here are "local", i.e. part of this module.
+It may also be possible to use components from other modules -- most importantly, from utility modules that act as a library of re-usable components.
 The mechanisms for doing this have yet to be specified.

-Since components like ItemBrief (see [below](#itembrief)) are short and straightforward, it may be cleaner to design such display components repeatedly in the context of different modules, so as best to fit them to the part of the UI where they are used; or it may prove better to have a component library provide a one-size-fits all brief-display component than can be parameterised or subclassed to display items, patrons, or other kinds of data, and then reused in disparate modules.
+Since components like ItemBrief (see [below](#itembrief)) are short and straightforward, it may be cleaner to design such display components repeatedly in the context of different modules, so as to best fit them to the part of the UI where they are used; or it may prove better to have a component library provide a one-size-fits-all brief-display component than can be parameterised or subclassed to display items, patrons, or other kinds of data, and then reused in disparate modules.
 Something like an autocompleting search-box will